 The Hip-Hop Gods have quite literally blessed us with a gift to soften the blow as the legacy of a particularly long and testing year finally comes to a close.
 Nearly 18 years after the release of their last album The Love Movement in 1998 and a mere 8 months after the abrupt passing of group member Phife Dawg due to the complications from diabetes at the age of 45, A Tribe Called Quest has released what will be their very last group album We Got It from Here… Thank You 4 Your Service.

-Clocking in at just over an hour, for their last album all four original group members Q-Tip, Phife Dawg, Jarobi White and Ali Shaheed Muhammad have all returned to deliver the groups final send off.
-The group also enlists a plethora of guest performers to lace the album, including the likes of Andre 3000, Talib Kewli, Kendrick Lamar, Kanye West, Anderson Paak as well as long time group collaborators Consequence and Busta Rhymes for a 16 track musical adventure straddling the line between the past, present and future of Hip-Hop music.
-Group front runners Q-Tip and Phife Dawg trade bars between one another as if no more than a day has passed, while Muhammad and Jarobi join together in the group’s first full fledged reunion since their debut album People’s Instinctive Travels and the Paths of Rhythm back in 1990.
+Clocking in at just over an hour, for their last album all four original group members Q-Tip, Phife Dawg, Jarobi White and Ali Shaheed Muhammad have all returned to deliver the group’s final send-off.
+The group also enlists a plethora of guest performers to lace the album, including the likes of Andre 3000, Talib Kweli, Kendrick Lamar, Kanye West, Anderson Paak as well as long-time group collaborators Consequence and Busta Rhymes for a 16 track musical adventure straddling the line between the past, present and future of Hip-Hop music.
+Group front runners Q-Tip and Phife Dawg trade bars between one another as if no more than a day has passed, while Muhammad and Jarobi join together in the group’s first full-fledged reunion since their debut album People’s Instinctive Travels and the Paths of Rhythm back in 1990.

 We Got It from Here… Thank You 4 Your Service sounds about as good as A Tribe Called Quest album could in 2016, after nearly 18 years apart.
 Is it the group’s best album?
 No, but with that said it doesn’t have to be.
-In an era where the Hip-Hop Heroes of our youth are seemingly passing left and right, often times very suddenly without warning, it’s a blessing and gift in the most literal sense that we as fans were able to get a proper send off and conclusion to A Tribe Called Quest’s musical journey.
-From Run DMC, to Gang Starr, to D.I.T.C., to UGK and many others, Hip-Hop groups are all too often left in chaotic disarray following the sudden death of group members; frequently after long and petty and egotistical personal feuds.
+In an era where the Hip-Hop Heroes of our youth are seemingly passing left and right, oftentimes very suddenly without warning, it’s a blessing and gift in the most literal sense that we as fans were able to get a proper send-off and conclusion to A Tribe Called Quest’s musical journey.
+From Run D.M.C. to Gang Starr, to D.I.T.C., to UGK and many others; Hip-Hop groups are all too often left in chaotic disarray following the sudden death of group members.
+Frequently after long, petty and egotistical personal feuds within groups among members.
 However, it is somewhat comforting to know that Tip and Phife were able to put their differences aside and put one last album together as a group for the fans.

 We Got It From Here…Thank You 4 Your Service is available now in stores and to stream on Tidal, Spotify, Apple Music & iTunes.